Coderockr/backend-test/README.md

 We use [pest](https://pestphp.com/docs/installation) to run tests developed inside tests/Feature folder, run `composer pest` inside the container to verify assertions created at files tests.

+## Format
+We use [pint](https://laravel.com/docs/9.x/pint) to to ensure that your code style stays clean and consistent, run `./vendor/bin/pint` inside our container.